microsoft/pxt-calliope/docs/courses/csintro/binary/project.md

 * Describe what the physical component of yur micro:bit project was (e.g., an armband, a cardboard mount, a holder, etc.)
 * How well did your prototype work?
 What were you happy with?
 What would you change?
 * What was something that was surprising to you about the process of creating this project?
-* Describe one way in which your prohect differed from the example that was given.
+* Describe one way in which your project differed from the example that was given.
 How would you recognize it as your own?

 ## Assessment